 So, use your words!
 Make them long and gorgeous or short and to the point.
 Use them whether they’re funky and from your teenage years or mechanistic or computeristic future speak or juicy and luscious.
 The world needs new words to change and grow.
 No one ever called an IBM computer ‘lyrically beautiful’ even though those words are still used to describe a sunrise or a pond with morning mist rising from it.

 Words are incredibly important and incredibly powerful!
-A single word, sentence or thought can shape our lives into a new direction.
+A single word, sentence or thought can shape our lives in a new direction.